meenakshipolepeddi/test_rails/README.md

 	3. Store the values

 	Based on that idea I did my research and tried to build the application.
+	In an attempt to keep it simple, I did not create multiple tables.
+I was trying to limit the complexity of the design.

 If you were given another day to work on this, how would you spend it?
 What if you were given a month?
+	I could make a lot of improvements
+	1. Better database design to allow for complexities such as
+		a. multiple clock ins at the same time
+		b. user duplication
+		c. lack of proper indexing and keys
+		d. date changes
+		e. time logged
+	2. Improvements in Design and style sheets
+		To keep things simple I imported the bulma gem and used it for basic styling, given time, I would
+		a.
+Have a global stylesheet
+		b.
+Individual and uniform stylesheets for each element
+		c.
+Maintain consistency
+	3. Have dropdowns instead of text boxes
+	4. JSON
+	5. Breadcrumbs
+	6. Menu
+	7. Images
+	8. Employee Profiles
+	9. Logins
+	10. Admins
+	11. I could go on.